5004-SEA-Fa24-Geeng/payroll-gen-yiwenhu789/instructions/README.md

 Here are a few tips to help you implement the program:

-1. An PayStub can have a reference to the employee (as compared to copying all the info).
+1. An PayStub can havaqaqe a reference to the employee (as compared to copying all the info).

 2. You can use the `String.split(",")` method to split a line of a csv file into an array of strings.
 For example:
    ```java